 |Slider Plugin||Single Site License|

-After comparing these plugins we feel that the best WordPress slider plugin award goes to:
+After comparing these plugins we can confidently say that the best WordPress slider plugin award goes to:

-Soliloquy is by far the fastest WordPress slider plugin in the market.
-It follows all of the coding best practices, it is very well documented, it is easy to extend for developers and even easier to use for users, and last but not least it is also the cheapest.
+It is by far the fastest WordPress slider plugin in the market.
+It follows all of the coding best practices, it is very well documented, easy to extend for developers and even easier to use for users.

 We hope this article answers the questions regarding the best WordPress slider plugin in terms of performance and quality.
-Which is your favorite WordPress slider plugin?
-Let us know by sending a tweet to @wpbeginner on Twitter.
+You may also want to see our comparison of the best WordPress caching plugins to improve your website performance.